kanwar-mana/kanwar-mana/README.md

   A data-driven project involving GIS data from Cook County and dynamic form generation.

 - 🌱 I'm currently learning:
-  JavaScript, APIs, and working with JSON data.
+  Node.js, Express.js, and REST API.

 - 💡 Goals for 2025:
   - Build and launch a full-stack web app